MPC88/MC_SVSelectNearestSectorWith/README.md

 - Nearest quest selects nearest sector with active quest.
 - Nearest ravager selects nearest sector with discovered and unkilled ravager.
 - Nearest CoT station selects nearest sector with discovered CoT station.
+- Market search opens dialog to search for item types in all visited stations which have not been destroyed.
+Results can be sorted by price or distance from current location.